 It is more likely for a project to remain within budget if opportunities are sought to apply a single design approach to achieve multiple design objectives.

-For example, an earth berm with low-growth, drought-tolerant plants can act as a noise barrier from highway traffic, can meet sustainable development principles, and can help meet security requirements for standoff distance from buildings.
+For example, an earth berm with low-growth, drought-tolerant plants can act as a noise barrier from highway traffic, meet sustainable development principles, and help meet security requirements for standoff distance from buildings.

 Windows and glazing are key elements of the building envelope.
 These elements must allow daylight to enter the space, reject heat and glare, control sound and, for some projects, be blast resistant.
 The extent of windows and glazing, and their size and location are decisions that must be made in the project concept phase to ensure proper windows and glazing are chosen.
 Keep in mind that multiple glazing types are likely for many projects based on the building orientation, proximity of intrusive noise sources, and vulnerability assessments and risk analysis.

-Open office environments provide greater flexibility than enclosed offices by using easy to relocate low-height, moveable partitions or systems furniture to form individual workspaces, rather than employing full-height permanent partitions.
-The initial cost for open office environments is less than that for enclosed offices and reconfiguration can be done rapidly at minimal cost.
-These factors have led to an increased use of open office environments in both the federal and private sectors.
-Acoustical problems have surfaced in open office environments causing employees distraction, stress, and interference with telephone conversation and normal work routine.
+Teaming Spaces are flexible areas designed to foster collaboration and innovation.
+Open office environments provide greater flexibility than enclosed offices by using easily relocatable low-height, moveable partitions or systems furniture to form individual workspaces, rather than employing full-height permanent partitions.
+The initial cost for teaming spaces and open office environments may be significantly less than that for enclosed offices and reconfiguration can be done rapidly at minimal cost.
+These factors have led to an increased use of teaming spaces and open office environments in both the federal and private sectors.
+Acoustical problems have surfaced in teaming spaces and open office environments causing employee distraction, stress, and interference with team interaction, and normal work routines.
 How serious is the problem of poor workplace acoustics?
-The Center for the Built Environment (CBE) at U.C., Berkeley conducted post-occupancy Evaluation (POE) of 15 buildings by 4,096 respondents in a variety of office configurations.
-Over 60 percent of occupants in cubicles think acoustics interfere with their ability to get their job done.
+The Center for the Built Environment (CBE) at U.C., Berkeley conducted post-occupancy Evaluations (POE) of many buildings over the years with respondents in a variety of office configurations.
+A majority of occupants in these environments think poor acoustics interfere with their ability to do their work.

-The firm of HOK conducted post-occupancy evaluations of seven green buildings they designed.
-Though occupants of green buildings generally show a higher level of satisfaction with their built environment than do occupants of standard buildings, their buildings fall short in some key areas.
+Though occupants of green buildings generally show a higher level of satisfaction with the built environment than do occupants of standard buildings, these buildings fall short in some key areas.
 Common complaints included: acoustics (too noisy, not enough privacy), thermal comfort (limited temperature control), and daylighting (too much glare and light spill).

 Contributors to unacceptable noise in the workspace include indiscriminate use of speakerphones, low partition heights, ringing phones, noisy copy machines, and office chatter.

-- Specify acoustical ceilings with noise reduction coefficient (NRC) of 0.75.
+- Specify acoustical ceilings with a noise reduction coefficient (NRC) of 0.75.

 - Choose systems furniture with a 60 inch minimum height and have sound absorbing surfaces on both sides.

-- Avoid placing lighting fixtures directly over partitions - they reflect sound to the adjacent cubicle.
+- Avoid placing lighting fixtures directly over partitions—they reflect sound to adjacent work areas.

-- Locate copy machines in separate rooms away from offices and provide separate ventilation to minimize ozone in the workspace.
+- Locate printers/copiers in separate rooms away from offices and provide separate ventilation to minimize ozone in the workspace.

-The ideal office environment would give workers individual control of temperature, lighting, and acoustics in their personal workspace.
+The ideal office environment should give workers individual control of temperature, lighting, and acoustics in their personal workspace.